 I totally had cold feet, and I told them so.
 I was afraid of changing our house because I was afraid I’d never be able to change it back.
 I was afraid of committing to one decision because I was afraid it was the wrong one.

-Chris laughed as he told me that if I really hated what they did, he would totally change it back to normal.
+Chris laughed as he told me that if I really hated what they did, he would change it back for me.
+(An incredibly kind offer that I never would have accepted!)

 And then he asked me, “Steph, are big decisions really this hard for you?
 How in the WORLD did you get married?”